m-soro/Variance_Analysis/README.md

 # Variance_Analysis

-> An Excel report generator for Inventory Variance in Adaco, just drag and drop!
+> An Excel report generator for Inventory Variance in Adaco, built in google colab.
+Just drag and drop!

 **What's the use of this?**